-The Retiready Individual Savings Account (ISA) is a flexible, tax-friendly way to boost your savings.
+The Retiready Individual Savings Account (ISA) is a flexible, tax efficient way to boost your savings.
 You can use it alongside a pension.
 The Retiready ISA is a stocks and shares ISA.

 Features of the ISA

 - Gives you access to a range of investments.
-Any gains on your investments are free of any personal liability to capital gains and income tax.
+Any gains are free of personal liability to capital gains tax and income from investments is free of personal liability to income tax.

 - Added safeguard designed to limit the impact of sharp and sustained market falls.

-- Manage your account on your mobile, tablet, and desktop.
+- Manage your account from your mobile, tablet, or desktop.

 Things to think about